Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

-Let us also make a brief comparison with passive scalar turbulence, which is Gaussian if the advecting velocity is spatially rough or if the spatial dimensionality is infinite.
-Taking either the degree of velocity roughness or $1/d$ to be a small parameter makes the anomalous exponents small.
-However, a large enough scale separation $k/k_0$ makes the statistics substantially non-Gaussian for arbitrarily small anomalous exponent.
-For wave turbulence, the small parameter in the ratio of the connected correlation functions to the factorized correlation functions is the amplitude (pre-factor) rather than the exponents of $k$-dependences, which are determined by $\beta,\alpha$.
-Another distinction is that in our case the space dimensionality $d$ influences neither the naive dimensionless parameter $\epsilon_k=\epsilon_0(k/k_0)^{\beta/3-\alpha}$, nor the loop integrals $\mL_r$.
+Note that the space dimensionality $d$ influences neither the naive dimensionless parameter $\epsilon_k=\epsilon_0(k/k_0)^{\beta/3-\alpha}$, nor the effective one (in distinction, say, from passive-scalar turbulence \cite{FGV}).
 This is because the effective nonlinearity is determined by the total number of waves, $n_kk^d$, which does not depend on $d$ in turbulent cascades.
 Recall that rigorous proofs of the validity of the bare kinetic equation are done in the double scaling limit $\lambda\to0$ and $L\to\infty$, while keeping some combination finite \cite{Math1,Math2,Math3}.
-An important lesson from the present work is given by (\ref{NL1}), which shows which combination of $\lambda$ and $k_0=1/L$ defines corrections to the weak-turbulence spectra of a direct energy cascade.
+An important lesson from the present work is given by (\ref{V0}), which shows which combination of $\lambda$ and $k_0=1/L$ defines corrections to the weak-turbulence spectra of a direct energy cascade.

-A speculative, yet fascinating, possibility opened up by this work is that the renormalized kinetic equation (\ref{423}) could have a universal solution defined by the condition that the effective coupling is equal to unity at all scales.
-The hypothesis of universal spectra (sometimes called critical balance) has been suggested many times in different fields, see e.g. \cite{Phil,GS,NZ,NS}.
-Up to the present work, this has remained generic speculation, with neither a proof nor any criteria specifying when such spectra are or are not possible.
-The renormalized kinetic equation allows one to derive such criteria and, hopefully, allows such spectra as the solutions.

-Another future direction is the analysis of dynamical symmetry breaking revealed by summing the diagrams and obtaining the renormalized kinetic equation.
-Of particular interest is the symmetry of amplitude re-scaling: the bare kinetic equation allows solutions of any amplitude, while the new equation gives different forms of the solution for different amplitudes.
-Alternatively, one can say that the Hamiltonian is invariant with respect to the rescaling $k\to\lambda k$, $a_k\to a_k\lambda^{(d+\beta-\gamma-\alpha)/2}$.
-The Zakharov weak-turbulence spectrum breaks this invariance, as it is generated by pumping, whose scale and amplitude are generally unrelated.
-The universal spectrum restores this symmetry.\\

-Our work is inspired by the universal approach advocated by Polchinski: one can obtain most of the information on systems with wide spectra of fluctuations by carefully analyzing divergences \cite{Polchinski}.